 You can also calculate the adequate size by taking the size of the aquarium and multiplying it by 10.
 After that, you can round the number to the nearest number that exceeds the result.
 For example, if you have a 30-gallons tank, you multiply this number by 10 and get an overflow box that is rated higher than 300gph.

-After reading this article, you’ll have a lot of information about different overflow boxes and choosing the right one for your tank.
-We chose the CPR CS90 Overflow Box as our top option because it’s suitable for tanks with capacity up to 125 gallons.
+If you just want to buy a new one pre-made, we chose the CPR CS90 Overflow Box as our top option because it’s suitable for tanks with capacity of up to 125 gallons.
 It’s quite easy to set up and comes with failure prevention options to guarantee that your overflow box will work for a long time.

 There are other cool models on the list, so you can easily find a suitable one.
 Make sure that you’ve picked the right size and type to enjoy a flawless aquarium setup.